 The Janet airline operates a fleet of six Boeing 737-600's, painted all white, with no airline name or logo, but only a red stripe along the sides.
-The planes are registered to the "Department Of The Air Force" in Layton, UT.
+The planes are registered to the "Department Of The Air Force" at Hill AFB, UT.
 Click here for a list of all Janet planes, with tail numbers, serial number and more.

 In the early 2000's the Janet airline was operated by EG&G, a private contractor firm.
 In 2002 the defense and services section of EG&G was acquired by URS Corporation, but the division continued to operate under the EG&G name until December 2009.
 According to their web site, URS is "a leading provider of engineering, construction, and technical services for public agencies and private sector companies around the world".